‘Is @Flotus Trump The First Sexy First Lady?’ Melania Trump Twitter Question Brings Apology From ‘Philly Inquirer’

 The Philly Inquirer noted that Elizabeth Wellington (@EWellingtonPHL on Twitter) “wrote favorably on FLOTUS’s fashion sense, noting that she brings elegance + sex appeal to the White House.”
 However, by Wellington, listed as “fashion writer for the Philadelphia Inquirer” on her Twitter bio, asking if Mrs. Trump was the first sexy First Lady, as can still be seen in the URL of the Philly Inquirer article, some readers took it as an insult to Mrs. Obama.
 Whereas Elizabeth may have meant it as a light-hearted question from the heart, others took umbrage with the language.

-Ironically, some saw racial overtones in the question.
-By asking if Melania was the first sexy First Lady, certain readers believed Wellington was automatically assuming that Mrs. Obama couldn’t be as sexy because of her African-American race — which is ironic, because Wellington appears to be an African-American woman.
+Ironically, some saw racial overtones in the question: By asking if Melania was the first sexy First Lady, certain readers believed Wellington was automatically assuming that Mrs. Obama couldn’t be as sexy because of her African-American race — which is ironic, because Wellington appears to be an African-American woman.
 However, the anger on Twitter began, and lots of tweets were posted with memes and the like showing the incredulous reaction to the question of sexiness.

 Those who didn’t focus on the question of Mrs. Obama’s sexiness versus Mrs. Trump’s sexiness wanted folks to focus on things beyond the physical appearances of both women.